How To Write Sample Email To Approach New Client (+ Templates)

 Now, let’s get this guide to writing emails started!

-What Is A Sample Welcome Email To A New Client?
+What Is A Sample Welcome Email To Approach New Clients Online?

 First things first, what is a welcome email, exactly?

-A welcome email, or a business introduction email, is the first email you send to a potential new client with the main objective to sell your product, service, or something else.
+A welcome email, or a business introduction email, is the first email you send to a potential client to sell your product, service, or to network.

 The objective might vary, but generally, the goal of a business introduction email is to initiate a mutually beneficial business connection, by fostering trust and a positive rapport between you and your potential client.